 - 91. Petitioners argue that the Project has the potential for significant environmental effects due to "Water Pollution: Potential negative impacts from increased surface runoff onto the adjacent wetland habitats, local watersheds, groundwater, and Bloomington's aquifers." - 92.
-As required by state law and administrative rules, the City has adopted a Comprehensive Surface Water Management Plan ("Surface Water Plan") that guides the administration and implementation of water resource activities within the City.
+As required by state statue and administrative rules, the City has adopted a Comprehensive Surface Water Management Plan ("Surface Water Plan") that guides the administration and implementation of water resource activities within the City.
 City Code § 16.06.
-The natural direction, quantity, and quality of drainage cannot change unless plans are submitted in conformance with the Surface Water Plan and approved by the City Engineer or designee.
+The natural direction, quantity, and quality of drainage cannot change unless plans are submitted in conformance with the Surface Water Plan, and approved by the City Engineer or designee.
 City Code § 16.07. - 93.
 The City has also adopted a Storm Water Pollution Prevention Program and Wetland Management and Protection Plan.
 City Code requires erosion and sediment control measures in place during construction, including submission of an erosion and sediment control surety to ensure compliance.
 City Code § 16.08. - 94.
-Proposer must also secure a permit from Nine Mile Creek Watershed District and follow all conditions of the permit. - 95.
+Due to the size of the land disturbance, Proposer must also secure a permit from the Lower Minnesota Valley Watershed District and follow all conditions of the permit.
+The City has permitting authority from the Lower Minnesota Valley Watershed District. - 95.
 Several proposed conditions of approval address potential stormwater effects.
-It is proposed that Proposer be required to: - Provide grading, drainage, and erosion control plans for City Engineer approval. - Submit a storm water management plan that demonstrates compliance with the Surface Water - A maintenance plan for on-site stormwater facilities must be executed by Proposer and recorded with the property. - Obtain a permit from Nine Mile Creek Watershed District and provide copy to Engineering Division. - 96.
+It is proposed that Proposer be required to: - Provide grading, drainage, and erosion control plans for City Engineer approval. - Submit a storm water management plan that demonstrates compliance with the Surface Water Plan - A maintenance plan for on-site stormwater facilities must be executed by Proposer and recorded with the property. - Obtain a permit from City on behalf of Lower Minnesota Valley Watershed District and provide copy to Engineering Division. - 96.
 The City may enforce its stormwater regulations through civil or criminal penalties.
 City Code § 16.05. - 97.
-Stormwater drained from the Project site is ultimately conveyed to Oxboro Lake, northwest of the Project site. - 98.
+Stormwater drained from the Project site is ultimately conveyed to Heritage Hills Pond to the south of the Project site, then to South Glen Pond at the intersection of West Old Shakopee Road and Rich Road, then to Overlook Pond near the intersection of Overlook Drive and Terracewood Drive before entering the Minnesota River. - 98.
 Proposer's civil plans for the Project include underground stormwater facilities.
 Stormwater is conveyed to the underground facilities, allowing sediement and solids to be removed prior before the water is slowly released into the ground. - 99.
 Because of the land disturbance area for the Project, stormwater runoff must be treated to at least 60-percent annual-removal efficiency for Total Phosphorus ("TP") and at least 90-percent annual-removal